sethwhites/sethwhites.github.io/index.md

 [Solenoid Driver](AutomationSubsystem.pdf)
 I made a solenoid driver in my Capstone Project.
 I knew next to nothing about how to do this before starting.
-I made this artifact, or document so that anyone else trying to manufacture this device could.
+I made this artifact, or document, so that anyone else trying to manufacture this device could.